-- 1. Provide the following information for the grant point-of-contact.
+1. Provide the following information for the grant point-of-contact.
 This person must be an employee of the applicant.

 - Name

 - o Title

-- Address
+- $\circ \quad \text{Address}$

 - Telephone number

-- Email address
+- o Email address

-- 2. Is the applicant (the organization whose unique entity identifier is being used for the application) serving as a fiscal agent?
+2. Is the applicant (the organization whose unique entity identifier is being used for the application) serving as a fiscal agent?
 A fiscal agent is an entity that does not participate in implementation of the project and passes all funds through to subrecipients, conducting minimal administrative activities.
 Note: The fiscal agent must be an eligible applicant for the program.

-- If yes, list all subrecipients

-- Note: The applicant acknowledges that it will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 C.F.R.
+- o If yes, list all subrecipients - Note: The applicant acknowledges that it will be responsible for all applicable statutory, fiscal, and programmatic requirements, including those of 2 C.F.R.
 Part 200, as well as all project deliverables.

-- 3. Has the applicant expended \$750,000 or more in federal funds in the applicant's past fiscal year?
+3. Has the applicant expended \$750,000 or more in federal funds in the applicant's past fiscal year?

-- o If yes, specify the end date of the applicant's fiscal year
+o If yes, specify the end date of the applicant's fiscal year

-- 4. Is the applicant a nonprofit organization that is described in section 501(c)(3) of the Internal Revenue Code of 1986 and is exempt from taxation under section 501(a) of that Code?
+4. Is the applicant a nonprofit organization that is described in section 501(c)(3) of the Internal Revenue Code of 1986 and is exempt from taxation under section 501(a) of that Code?

-- 5. Is the applicant a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code?
+5. Is the applicant a nonprofit organization that holds money in offshore accounts for the purpose of avoiding paying the tax described in section 511(a) of the Internal Revenue Code?

-- 6. Is the applicant a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable?
+6. Is the applicant a nonprofit organization that uses the Internal Revenue Service's three-step safe-harbor procedure to establish a rebuttable presumption that its executives' compensation is reasonable?
 For additional information about the safe-harbor procedure, see Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of this solicitation.

-- If yes, note: The applicant must upload the required Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of JustGrants.
+If yes, note: The applicant must upload the required Disclosure of Process Related to Executive Compensation in the Budget and Associated Documentation section of JustGrants.

-- 7. Identify the percentage of grant activities, should the application be funded, that will address each of the following issues (the total percentages should not exceed 100)
+7. Identify the percentage of grant activities, should the application be funded, that will address each of the following issues (the total percentages should not exceed 100)

 - Domestic Violence

-- Dating Violence
+- o Dating Violence

 - Sexual Assault

 - Intimate partner sexual assault

-- Non-intimate partner sexual assault
+- Non-intimate partner sexual assault - o Stalking

-- Stalking

-8. What is the name and mission statement of the organization, or of the designated division or program, whose mission or purpose is serving victims of domestic violence, dating violence, sexual assault, and/or stalking?
+8. What is the name of the required nonprofit, nongovernmental or tribal organization (or designated division or program) with the mission or purpose of providing direct services to victims of domestic violence, dating violence, sexual assault and/or stalking?
+(Note: this may be the lead applicant or a project partner.)